What is the Latch SDK?#

 Reliable and scalable managed cloud infrastructure

-Singe line definition of arbitrary resource requirements (eg. CPU, GPU) for serverless execution
+Single line definition of arbitrary resource requirements (eg. CPU, GPU) for serverless execution

-Problems Latch SDK solves¶
+Problems Latch SDK solves#

 Building the infrastructure to share bioinformatics pipelines at scale is time-consuming.
 Bioinformatics is dominated by terabytes of data and workflows that require multiple CPUs or GPUs, making sharing and scaling pipelines difficult.
-It often take engineering teams 6-12 months to build a robust cloud infrastructure necessary to support the ingestion and execution of bioinformatics pipelines.

 Lacth SDK allows developers to upload workflows to the full-featured Latch Platform with ease.
 The platform is built with Kubernetes, ensuring containerization, portability, and scalability are available out-of-the-box.
 Behind the scene, Latch takes advantage of AWS spot instances, offering ultra-fast runtimes with extremely low cloud costs for teams.